Street Design Guideline adopted

-Central Coast Council prepared a draft Central Coast Street Design Manual and accompanying set of Standard Drawings and Technical Specifications to guide public domain works and streetscape design.
+Central Coast Council prepared a draft Central Coast Street Design Guideline (originally named Street Design Manual) and accompanying set of Standard Drawings and Technical Specifications to guide public domain works and streetscape design.

-The Manual will support consistency across the regions town centres through street design, amenity and functionality whilst also supporting the unique character each place has.
+The Guideline will support consistency across the regions town centres through street design, amenity and functionality whilst also supporting the unique character each place has.

 The first set of Materials Maps and Schedules have been prepared for Gosford as it has been identified as an area with high demand, with other town centres to follow.